 As the weeks crept by, we kept our little secret until the 12 week ‘safe zone’ was in sight.
-It fell around Christmas time so I made a plan (Ben just goes along with me when it comes to things like this…I’ve never been one to shy away from putting the effort in) to announce the pregnancy to close friends and family via a homemade Christmas card featuring my little Stan the Man.
+It fell around Christmas time so I made a plan (I’ve never been one to shy away from putting some creative effort in) to announce the pregnancy to close friends and family via a homemade Christmas card featuring my little Stan the Man.

 Everyone loved the announcement cards, who wouldn’t?…just look at Stanley all big smiles and tiny toes.
 Super cute!